Efficient numeracy in language models through single-token number embeddings: Evaluation of numeracy in frontier LLMs

 \section{Evaluation of numeracy in frontier LLMs}

-\textbf{Numeracy benchmarks for language models} Mathematics is a core discipline on which LLMs are evaluated \citep{10.5555/3692070.3692401, shao2024deepseekmathpushinglimitsmathematical,zhang2024interpreting,ahn2024large}.
-However, popular benchmarking datasets like GSM8K, MMLU-Pro, and Numeracy-600K are designed to test mathematical \textit{reasoning} \citep{cobbe2021trainingverifierssolvemath, mirzadeh2025gsmsymbolic,wang2024mmlupro,chen2019numeracy}.
+\textbf{Numeracy benchmarks for language models} Mathematics is a core discipline on which LLMs are evaluated \citep{ahn2024large,10.5555/3692070.3692401, shao2024deepseekmathpushinglimitsmathematical,zhang2024interpreting}.
+However, popular benchmarking datasets like GSM8K, MMLU-Pro, and Numeracy-600K are designed to test mathematical \textit{reasoning} \citep{chen2019numeracy,cobbe2021trainingverifierssolvemath, mirzadeh2025gsmsymbolic,wang2024mmlupro}.
 They primarily sample integers from narrow distributions and rely on text-based problems that conflate arithmetic with language understanding.
-Recently, some benchmarks have attempted to isolate numeracy.
-The NumberCookbook and NumericBench evaluate LLMs on many elementary tasks like arithmetic, number comparison, and digit understanding \citep{yang2025number,li2025exposingnumeracygapsbenchmark}.
-While these benchmarks broadly investigate numeracy, they are limited in arithmetic operations and number magnitudes tested, focusing primarily on integers.
-To properly evaluate numeracy, it is essential to use diverse magnitudes and precisions that reflect scientific and engineering reality while also limiting the impact of model memorization \citep{razeghi2022impact}.
-We therefore construct a new benchmark.
+Recently, a few benchmarks have attempted to isolate numeric computations.
+For example, NumericBench includes an arithmetic operations dataset, although it only tests integers with up to 6 digits and floats with up to 3 decimal places \citep{li2025exposingnumeracygapsbenchmark}.
+In contrast, The NumberCookbook tests a wide range of tasks and formats, including number comparisons and arithmetic on integers, floats, fractions, and scientific notation \citep{yang2025number}.
+We create our own number dataset to add key operations such as division between floats, exponentiation, mean, and standard deviation.
+Additionally, we require full control over the operands' precision and the difficulty distribution of the arithmetic problems for proper training dynamics.

 \textbf{Tasks} We design our tasks to isolate individual aspects of numeracy as well as core mathematical operations.
 The most basic task is to determine whether a numerical comparison of the form \( n_1 \mathrel{\{<,>\}} n_2 \) holds true.
 To increase the difficulty of number comparisons, we test the ability to: (1) return the minimum or maximum of a list, (2) select the correct interval containing a number from a list of options, and (3) sort a list of numbers in ascending or descending order.
 To test the calculating capabilities of LLMs, we use all basic arithmetic operations including (4) addition / subtraction, (5) multiplication, and (6) division.
 Finally, we test the multi-step operations (7) exponentiation, (8) mean, and (9) standard deviation.
-Examples can be found in \Cref{app:tasks}.
+See \Cref{app:tasks} for examples.

 \textbf{Number sampling} We utilize a custom number sampling strategy to ensure that we test a large diversity of inputs.
 Specifically, all generated numbers \( n \in \mathbb{R} \) satisfy \( n \in (-10^{15}, -10^{-14}] \cup [10^{-14}, 10^{15}) \) and contain at most \(15\) significant decimal digits, defined as the total number of digits excluding leading and trailing zeros.
 Number magnitudes, differences between numbers, and precision are all densely and uniformly sampled.
 Further information can be found in \Cref{app:benchmark_distribution}.